This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Unfair trading

 The Consumer Protection from Unfair Trading Regulations 2008 impose a general prohibition on traders in all sectors from engaging in unfair commercial practices with consumers.
 From October 2014 consumers gained new rights of redress if subject to a misleading action or aggressive selling by a trader.
 These rights are enforced by Local Authority Trading Standards Services.
-The Commons Library briefing: Consumer protection: Unfair Trading Regulations 2008 provides further information.
+The Library briefing on Consumer protection: Unfair Trading Regulations 2008 provides further information.

 Complaints about the standard of new-build properties

-Most new-build properties are sold with a warranty lasting for around ten years.
-If a homeowner is unable to resolve a complaint with a warranty provider they may be able to seek redress from the Financial Ombudsman Service.
+If a homeowner is unable to resolve a complaint with a warranty provider they may be able to seek redress from the Financial Ombudsman Service

-Strengthening Redress
+Strengthening redress

 Long leaseholders’ complaints (including shared owners)